The curious and lonely tale of ‘Seattle’s only Trump voter’ comes to an end

 “I just remember thinking at one point that I can’t defend this anymore,” Steward says.

-He suspects Trump will get even fewer votes inside Seattle this time, maybe as low as 5 percent.
+He suspects Trump will get even fewer votes inside Seattle this time, maybe as low as 5%.
 Some time ago Steward stopped talking and posting about politics, as even the grocery checkers at his neighborhood store weren’t as friendly to him anymore.

 “It became really hard and not worth it,” he says.
 “Seattle was as pissed off as I’ve seen it when Trump got elected, and take it from me, it has stayed pissed off for all four years.”